LizzyMcCalder/lizzymccalder.github.io/_posts/2017-06-27-16-year-old-poet.md

 # 16 Year Old Poet

 ### Day 1
-This is what I often think: Maybe the real good metaphors are not metaphors but truths of life itself and we their carriers instead of language.
+Maybe the real good metaphors are not metaphors but truths of life itself and we their carriers instead of language.

 ### Day 2
 black cold empty